WevertonGomesCosta/Integrating-nir-genomic-kernel/README.md

 ## 🇺🇸 **Description (English)**

-This repository contains the code, data, and analyses related to the article **"Integrating Near-Infrared Reflectance Spectroscopy and Genomic Data for Improved Phenomic Prediction Using Kernel Methods"**.
+This repository contains the code, data, and analyses related to the article **"Integrating Near-Infrared Reflectance Spectroscopy and Genomic Data for Improved Prediction Using Kernel Methods"**.
-The study presents an innovative approach that combines near-infrared reflectance spectroscopy (NIR) and genomic data to enhance phenomic prediction in plant breeding programs, using kernel methods to capture non-linear relationships between variables.
+The study presents an innovative approach that combines near-infrared reflectance spectroscopy (NIR) and genomic data to enhance Prediction in plant breeding programs, using kernel methods to capture non-linear relationships between variables.

 **🔍 Main components:**
 - Preprocessing of NIR spectra